 A sudden disruption of our safe, municipal drinking water supplies may be caused by numerous events.
 Water is a basic necessity for human survival.
 Have you considered where you may be able to obtain safe drinking water when disaster strikes?

+In this post, we are going to explore 17 potential sources of emergency water.
 It is important to know where to find water and how to collect it when disaster strikes.
 Some of theses sources may surprise you.
 All of them have the potential to save your life.

-Water Sources Inside Your Home
+Emergency Water Sources Inside Your Home

 Commercially bottled water is a fantastic water source.
 It is clean, portable, and easy to store.
 We store our bottled water in a cool, basement storage room and it lasts for several years.
 Bottled water stored in a garage or hot car will need to be frequently rotated as heat accelerates the plastic leaching into the water, making it smell and taste bad.